TQM: Total Quality Management

 - Process Control Charts—use statistical data to infer nonconformance defects via variations.
 If data exceeds control limits, an out of control event arises because it supersedes normal range.
 Since samples beyond control limits typically remain stable in less than 1% of instances the probability that randomness occurs diminishes. [xliv] If so, these out-of-control events strongly suggest root causes.

 Establishing root causes becomes a relevant, logical mechanism that attempts to more accurately infer outcomes.
 If evidence exists to suggest a root cause, we may mitigate non-conformance defect risks with some reasonable probability of certainty.
-Therefore, identifying a root cause becomes critical in potentially preventing foreseeable harm arising from products because tests may suggest non-conformance with some reasonably probable certainty—randomness occurring less than 1% of times.
+Therefore, identifying a root cause becomes critical in potentially preventing foreseeable harm arising from products because tests may suggest non-conformance with some reasonably probable certainty—randomness occurring less than 1% of time.

 DISTINGUISHING LEADERSHIP TRAITS